Phumint/wro_3id/README.md

 ## Coach
 * Sea Sokchamroeun, 6023010027@camtech.edu.kh

-# Mobility Management Overview
+# Hardware

-The mobility of the autonomous robot is managed using an Ackerman drive system, powered by a single 25GA370 gear motor with an integrated encoder and controlled by a 9g servo for steering.
-The system is designed to mimic car-like motion, ensuring smooth navigation and precise turning through a differential drive adapted to Ackerman geometry.
-The chassis is a custom 3D-printed structure, optimized for stability, weight distribution, and component mounting.
-This section discusses the motor selection, implementation, chassis design, component mounting, engineering principles (speed, torque, power), assembly instructions, and references 3D CAD files for printable parts.
+## Mobility Management - Rear-wheel drive system with Ackermann steering

++ Drivetrain: The robot uses a rear-wheel drive system powered by a single geared DC motor.

++ Differential: Power is transmitted through a central differential gearbox to the rear wheels, allowing them to spin at different speeds during turns.

++ Steering: An Ackermann steering system, actuated by a single hobby servo, controls the front wheels.

++ Motion: This combination mimics car-like motion for smooth, precise turns and reduced tire slip.

++ Chassis: The chassis is a custom 3D-printed structure designed for optimal stability, weight distribution, and component mounting.

++ Documentation: The project documentation covers motor selection, implementation, chassis design, engineering principles (speed, torque, power), assembly instructions, and includes references to 3D CAD files.

 ---